sashaDoubov/info-theory-blog/main.md

 This means that $D_{KL}(P || Q) \neq D_{KL}(Q || P)$.

-However, we can still use it as a sort of distance measure between two different probability distributions, as long as we are careful.
+However, we can still use it as a sort of distance measure between two different probability distribution.

 ## Machine-learning